 ecgAUTO, post-processing software

 ecgAUTO post-processing software allows fast analysis of cardiovascular, pulmonary (lung volume) and neurological data, with full user control.
+With ecgAUTO software, it only takes a few minutes to analyze 24hr of dog ECG recording!

 It reads files produced by iox2 software (data and synchronized video files) and non emka data file formats, including DSI™ telemetry data files.

-GLP modules can be added to provide full GLP compliance.
+GLP modules can be added to provide full GLP compliance;

 In-depth ECG analysis